agnes-riviere/ginette/application/mini-LOMOS/User_guide.md

 4) Complete the file : inversion_PT100.COMM

-Each line contains the space between two following PT100 The first line is the space between the riverbed and PT100 1, the second between PT100 1 and PT100 2, etc.
+Each line contains the space between two following working PT100 The first line is the space between the riverbed and the first working PT100, the second between the first working PT100 and the second working PT100, etc.

 ------------------------------------
 example for 4 PT100 with a space of 10 cm each: